- Theme 1: Enhancing Methods to Construct Social Accounting Matrices (SAMs)

 - Theme 5: Providing an Open Analytics Laboratory for Collaborative Regional Science

-- Founder, CEO and Chair, Board of Trustees, Alward Institute for Collaborative Science, Huntersville, NC; November 2014 to Present
+· Founder, CEO and Chair, Board of Trustees, Alward Institute for Collaborative Science, Huntersville, NC, now located in Pullman, WA; November 2014 to Present

-- Director of Economic Research and Development and Chief Innovations Officer, IMPLAN Group LLC, Huntersville, NC; June 2013 - December 2015
+· Director of Economic Research and Development and Chief Innovations Officer, Owner, and Board Member of IMPLAN Group LLC, Huntersville, NC; June 2013 -

-- Responsible for product innovation, development, application, training and support of all IMPLAN software and data products and services for IMPLAN Group LLC
+o Responsible for product innovation, development, application, training and support of all IMPLAN software and data products and services for IMPLAN Group

-- Director of Economics Research and Development and Vice President, MIG, Inc., Hudson, WI; August 2006 - June 2013
+· Director of Economics Research and Development and Vice President, and Owner Minnesota IMPLAN Group (MIG, Inc.), Hudson, WI; August 2006 - June 2013

 - Colorado State University, PhD, Forest Economics, 1980